TrunksIV/TrunksIV/README.md

 - 👋 Hi, I’m @TrunksIV
 - 👀 I’m interested in building awesome projects
-- 🌱 I’m currently learning Information Technology at Chinhoyi University of Technology
+- 🌱 I’m currently hold a Bachelors Degree in Information Technology
-- 💞️ I’m looking to collaborate on python and react js projects
+- 💞️ I’m open to collaborate on python, angular,Flutter,express,Spring and react js projects
 - 📫 How to reach me chimutopotariro@gmail.com

 <!---